-15. Shareholders' Meetings
+15. General Meetings of Shareholders

-Shareholders' Meetings are called by the Board of Directors according to the procedures and terms prescribed by law and the applicable regulations.
+General Meetings of Shareholders are called by the Board of Directors in accordance with the procedures and terms laid down by law and the applicable regulations.

-Eligibility to attend and vote at Shareholders' Meetings is certified via communication addressed to the Company by the appropriate deadlines and according to the methods set out by law and applicable regulations.
+Eligibility to attend and vote at General Meetings of Shareholders is certified through a communication addressed to the Company by the appropriate deadlines and using the methods laid down by law and under the applicable regulations.